oscli/mde-coursework/README.md

 # mde-coursework

 ## Instructions for use:
+  ### warning: You may need to create some empty folder before using

-  ### In running time eclipse, you can create a file which is end by .pageGenerator
+  ### 1. In running time eclipse, you can create a file which is end by .pageGenerator
-  ### After you complte your programming, save it and go src-gen folder.
+  ### 2. After you complte your programming, save it and go src-gen folder.
 You will find a html file whose file name is same as the file name that you defined for pageGenerator file.
-  ### Open the HTML file, you can see the result of your program
+  ### 3. Open the HTML file, you can see the result of your program

 ## Test code: